Last updated on August 2nd, 2019 at 03:42 pm

 Some doctors will limit the number of refills they provide for their patients.
 However, if an individual becomes dependent on the medication, they may resort to drastic measures to obtain it.
 Because prescription medicine can cost significantly more, some will turn to heroin, as its often cheaper and more easily accessible.

 Like most drugs, heroin can be used in a variety of ways.

 It can be injected via a syringe directly into a vein or muscle.
 Sometimes, people will mix it with other substances, such as meth or cocaine, when using it intravenously.
 Users often start by injecting heroin into the arm, but the veins will collapse over time.
 People will then progress into injecting anywhere they can locate a vein.

 Intravenous (IV) use is the most potent form of administration.
 The peak effect can occur within 5-10 seconds.
 Because of the risk of overdosing, IV use is also considered the most dangerous.

 Heroin can also be smoked in a pipe or rolled into a cigarette or joint.
 Finally, in its powder form, it can be snorted.

 When heroin enters the brain, it converts into morphine.
 Users experience a “rush” of a pleasurable sensation.
 The intensity on this rush varies on the type of drug, the route of administration, and the individual user.

-Other physical effects include:
+Other physical effects of heroin use include: